 This is handy for contactless travel.

-Priority Pass has one or the largest selection of lounges.
+Priority Pass has a great choice of lounges.

 Benefits include member discounts at airports, for shopping outside of the lounges for example.

 If you want a more detailed review of Priority Pass then check out my review of Priority Pass Membership UK and all its features.

 - Competitive pricing makes Dragon Pass a great option